Andover-Robotics/software-docs/docs/hardware-interaction/configuration.md

 ---
-description: How do you call the motor plugged into this port? "motorFL".
+summary: How do you call the motor plugged into this port? "motorFL".
 ---

 # Hardware Configuration